Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 Doishy's comments: *I personally was against Swarm coming in.
-Locally my meta is full of Grixis Delver variants and all run Bolt, even post board as, if nothing else, it's forces us to consider whether we can go off and lose half our life in the face of a potential three damage, especially if relying on Probes.
+Locally my meta is full of Grixis Delver variants and all run Bolt, even post board as, if nothing else, it forces us to consider whether we can go off and lose half our life in the face of a potential three damage, especially if relying on Probes.
 As part of our discussion on this we actually went and checked the sideboard of every top placing, large event Storm deck to see what they were running in